 Thoughts while reading the book

 - Andrew’s ideas are applicable to her hikes.
-Ideas expressed are to the point with enough information to make a decision applicable to her hiking style. (a past partner also said “That’s what I have you for! 😉 )
+Ideas expressed are to the point with enough information to make a decision applicable to her hiking style. (someone also said “That’s what I have you for! 😉 )

 - One of the criticisms of Andrew’s book found on hiking forums is that Andrew’s ideas have been around in the long distance hiking community for a while.
 That his ideas are nothing new.
-But, as a past partner said “I’d rather read a book; I don’t have time to Google and spend 45 minutes browsing websites [to answer a question] !”
+But, as someone said “I’d rather read a book; I don’t have time to Google and spend 45 minutes browsing websites [to answer a question] !”

-- a past partner loved the idea of sample gear lists for different seasons and climates.
+- someone loved the idea of sample gear lists for different seasons and climates.
 She felt using the lists could help her build out her own kit for different types of trips

 Final thoughts on the book